2021 Nicholls Colonels softball team

 The 2021 Nicholls Colonels softball team represented Nicholls State University during the 2021 NCAA Division I softball season.
-The Colonels played their home games at Swanner Field at Geo Surfaces Park and were led by tenth-year head coach Angel Santiago.
+The Colonels played their home games at Swanner Field in Geo Surfaces Park and were led by tenth-year head coach Angel Santiago.
 They were members of the Southland Conference.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on February 5, 2021.
 Nicholls was picked to finish seventh in the Southland Conference with 131 votes.